-tcp-listen-queue

-This sets the listen-queue depth.
+- tcp-listen-queue This sets the listen-queue depth.
 The default and minimum is 10.
 If the kernel supports the accept filter "dataready", this also controls how many TCP connections are queued in kernel space waiting for some data before being passed to accept.
 Non-zero values less than 10 are silently raised.
-A value of 0 may also be used; on most platforms this sets the listen-queue length to a system-defined default value.

-tcp-initial-timeout

-This sets the amount of time (in units of 100 milliseconds) that the server waits on a new TCP connection for the first message from the client.
+A value of 0 may also be used; on most platforms this sets the listen-queue length to a system-defined default value. - tcp-initial-timeout This sets the amount of time (in units of 100 milliseconds) that the server waits on a new TCP connection for the first message from the client.
 The default is 300 (30 seconds), the minimum is 25 (2.5 seconds), and the maximum is 1200 (two minutes).
 Values above the maximum or below the minimum are adjusted with a logged warning.
 (Note: this value must be greater than the expected round-trip delay time; otherwise, no client will ever have enough time to submit a message.)
-This value can be updated at runtime by using rndc top-timeouts.

-tcp-idle-timeout

-This sets the amount of time (in units of 100 milliseconds) that the server waits on an idle TCP connection before closing it, when the client is not using the EDNS TCP keepalive option.
+This value can be updated at runtime by using rndc tcp-timeouts. - tcp-idle-timeout This sets the amount of time (in units of 100 milliseconds) that the server waits on an idle TCP connection before closing it, when the client is not using the EDNS TCP keepalive option.
 The default is 300 (30 seconds), the maximum is 1200 (two minutes), and the minimum is 1 (one-tenth of a second).
 Values above the maximum or below the minimum are adjusted with a logged warning.
 See tcp-keepalive-timeout for clients using the EDNS TCP keepalive option.
-This value can be updated at runtime by using rndc tcp-timeouts.

-tcp-keepalive-timeout

-This sets the amount of time (in units of 100 milliseconds) that the server waits on an idle TCP connection before closing it, when the client is using the EDNS TCP keepalive option.
+This value can be updated at runtime by using rndc tcp-timeouts. - tcp-keepalive-timeout This sets the amount of time (in units of 100 milliseconds) that the server waits on an idle TCP connection before closing it, when the client is using the EDNS TCP keepalive option.
 The default is 300 (30 seconds), the maximum is 65535 (about 1.8 hours), and the minimum is 1 (one-tenth of a second).
 Values above the maximum or below the minimum are adjusted with a logged warning.
-This value may be greater than top-idle-timeout because clients using the EDNS TCP keepalive option are expected to use TCP connections for more than one message.
-This value can be updated at runtime by using rndc top-timeouts.

-tcp-advertised-timeout

-This sets the timeout value (in units of 100 milliseconds) that the server sends in responses containing the EDNS TCP keepalive option, which informs a client of the amount of time it may keep the session open.
+This value may be greater than tcp-idle-timeout because clients using the EDNS TCP keepalive option are expected to use TCP connections for more than one message.
+This value can be updated at runtime by using rndc tcp-timeouts. - tcp-advertised-timeout This sets the timeout value (in units of 100 milliseconds) that the server sends in responses containing the EDNS TCP keepalive option, which informs a client of the amount of time it may keep the session open.
 The default is 300 (30 seconds), the maximum is 65535 (about 1.8 hours), and the minimum is 0, which signals that the clients must close TCP connections immediately.
 Ordinarily this should be set to the same value as tcp-keepalive-timeout.
 This value can be updated at runtime by using rndc tcp-timeouts.

-update-quota

-This is the maximum number of simultaneous DNS UPDATE messages that the server will accept for updating local authoritiative zones or forwarding to a primary server.
-The default is 100.